renra/oop-inheritance/README.md

 For Multiple hierarchical inheritance - think twice before you use it.
 You might be much better off using mixins

 ###TODO
+- Make some examples( For now see the test for usage examples )
 - Passing arguments to the superFunction

 ###Features